 “As a supplier, you can focus on business-growing activities,” Rolfe said.
 “You get into this feedback loop which becomes faster, and then you can start doing things faster, pivot and adjust instead of waiting 30 days or longer on the payment you’re going to get.”

-In India, more corporates have adopted early payment programs as an efficient way to keep their supply chains healthy.
-Over the past four years, C2FO’s early payment programs have grown at an annual adoption rate of 300% among Indian businesses.
+In India, more corporates have adopted early payment programmes as an efficient way to keep their supply chains healthy.
+Over the past four years, C2FO’s early payment programmes have grown at an annual adoption rate of 300% among Indian businesses.
 Ravi Tanniru, senior vice president of enterprise sales for C2FO India, said companies in the world’s fastest-growing economy are starting to understand the big-picture benefits of early payment.

-“An early pay program helps maintain balance in the circulation of liquidity in a society,” he said.
+“An early pay programme helps maintain balance in the circulation of liquidity in a society,” he said.
 “A supplier has liquidity, he pays his employees, they can then spend money for their needs.
 Hence, business flourishes and the cycle continues.”